-Data loss prevention (DLP) is a set of technologies and processes that monitor and inspect data on a corporate network to prevent exfiltration of critical data as a result of cyberattacks, such as phishing or malicious insider threats.
-Sensitive data such as personally identifiable information (PII), protected health information (PHI), credit card numbers, and intellectual property is an organization’s lifeblood, so it's critical to implement strong data security.
+Cloud data loss prevention (DLP) is a category of data security technologies and processes that monitor and inspect data on a corporate network to prevent data exfiltration stemming from cyberattacks such as phishing, ransomware, and malicious insider threats.
+Deployed from the cloud, cloud DLP can protect sensitive data such as personally identifiable information (PII), credit card numbers, intellectual property, and more, wherever it lives or flows.

 Cloud data protection is a set of data storage and security measures designed to protect data residing in, and moving in and out of, a cloud environment.
 Stored data is known as “data at rest,” and moving data as “data in motion.”
 Data protection refers to data being copied, rather than straightforwardly “secured”—it’s meant to ensure sensitive data is still intact after a loss or corruption event, whereas data security keeps it safe from unauthorized access or distribution in the first place.

 Smishing is a type of social engineering attack carried out through fraudulent text messages.
 Like other types of phishing attacks, smishing scams prey on human trust or fear to create a sense of urgency, aiming to deceive victims into divulging sensitive information (e.g., login credentials, credit card numbers).
 Smishing is a common tactic used in identity theft.